angrybacon/doomsday-wiki/markdown/articles/2019/04/29/ddeft-guide.md

 ToA
 :::

-This pile creates 5 Storm, which is usually enough.
+This pile creates 5 _Storm_, which is usually enough.

 According to data we have gathered so far, using the Act on Impulse pile occurs around 25% of the time, and should definitely be utilized if possible.